About Sarah Pollock

 - In 2003, my landscape, Windswept, Kauai, won the Salmagundi Art Club Award in the Connecticut Pastel Society’s 10th annual national juried exhibition, Renaissance in Pastel

-I live in central Pennsylvania with my husband, Tim, and our very spoiled dog, Maple.
-Over the past several years, I’ve served as a board member for the Maryland Pastel Society and the Art Alliance of Central Pennsylvania.
-I am also a member of the Mid-Atlantic Plein Air Painters Association.
-In addition, I teach classes about composition and color for beginning artists at the Art Alliance of Central Pennsylvania.
+I live in central Pennsylvania with my husband, Tim, and our two very spoiled dogs, Maple and Marlon.
+I've served as a board member for the Maryland Pastel Society and the Art Alliance of Central Pennsylvania.
+In addition, I teach classes about composition and color for beginning artists at the Art Alliance of Central Pennsylvania and I'm a certified Penn State Master Gardener who volunteers in our community throughout the year.

 The State College Framing Company and Gallery in State College, Pennsylvania